 The festival programme consists of new films from well-known filmmakers and fresh talents alike.
 In its first few years the programme was heavily focused on Japanese and Hong Kong films.
 Since then, the programme has evolved; Asian films still play a part but films from all other continents feature too.
 The ideological masters of the festival aren’t too tough to pick out – Lina Wertmüller (Love and Anarchy, 1973), Wong Kar-wai, Spike Lee, Claire Denis, Peter Greenaway, Gaspar Noé, Kelly Reichardt, John Woo, David Cronenberg, Takeshi Kitano, Todd Solondz, Takashi Miike and Hayao Miyazaki are all names that pop up in the festival programme year and decade after another.

 During its over 30-year lifespan, the Helsinki International Film Festival has expanded from two theatres to 18 screens and established itself as an 11-day homage to cinema.
 In 1988 the festival screened 26 films.
-In 2018, the programme consisted of around 160 feature films, 190 short films and launched the R&A Shorts National Competition.
-The 2018 festival had over 60 000 visitors.
+In 2020, the programme consisted of 140 feature films and 170 short films.
+In 2018 HIFF launched its R&A Shorts National Competition.